chritzadz/chess/README.md

 send move by sending message ToFrom (e.g. e2e4).
 Will defnitely do a proper chess notation like e2,Bd6,Qxa5 (but for now im too lazy about it so ToFrom format works...)

 enjoy hehe

+database is to manage games.
+It only requires a single table 'games' with and id.
+Since each games is limited to 2 websocket client connection